Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Case studies

-\paragraph{Results} We perform inference on another held-out subset of MNIST test images comprising 580 images.
-Figure \ref{fig:denoise_1} (also Figure \ref{fig:denoise_2} in Appendix \ref{sec:a9}) depicts ten randomly chosen examples alongside the posterior mean and standard deviation maps computed from 500 samples.
-Reconstructions using the self-consistency approach (NPLE+SC) are smoother and show more resemblance to the ground-truth image.
-In contrast, the means of posterior samples from NPLE are highly pixelated and blurry.
-Moreover, the standard deviation maps of NPLE+SC are far more coherent as elevated variations appear only along the inner and outer contours of the “0” precisely where one expects genuine edge ambiguity.
-In contrast, NPLE estimates exhibit scattered, patchy uncertainty across the digit and background, reflecting spurious standard deviation estimates.
-Figure \ref{fig:posterior_samples} in Appendix \ref{sec:a9} shows several individual posterior samples of seven randomly chosen images from the test-set for both NPLE+SC and NPLE approaches.
-The NPLE+SC posterior samples are smoother, less pixelated and better resemble the true image further reaffirming the advantage of including self-consistency loss.
+\paragraph{Results} We perform inference on a separate subset of 580 MNIST test images.
+Figure \ref{fig:denoise_1} and Figure \ref{fig:denoise_2} in Appendix \ref{sec:a9} show randomly chosen examples alongside the posterior mean and standard deviation maps computed from 500 posterior samples.
+Reconstructions using the self-consistency approach (NPLE+SC) are smoother and more faithful to the ground-truth, whereas NPLE reconstructions are pixelated and blurry.
+Moreover, NPLE+SC yields coherent uncertainty maps, with elevated variance localized along digit contours where edge ambiguity is expected.
+In contrast, NPLE estimates exhibit scattered, patchy uncertainty across the digit and background.
+Additional examples are reported in Appendix \ref{sec:a9}.